-In 1942, there was another attempt to build a health resort.
-However, in 1952 fire destroyed the property and all plans to develop a large health resort.
+There was another attempt to build a health resort in 1942.
+However, in 1952 a new fire destroyed the property and all plans to develop a large health resort.
 No any remnants reminding about the old-time except for one of the old boats that is placed in front of the boathouse and old car.

 Open: May - mid-October from sunrise to sunset